nishanil/Dev-Days-HOL/00 Quickstart/WeatherApp/Readme.md

 # Weather App Xamarin.iOS

-In this module we will build a native iOS and Android app using Visual Studio, Xamarin.iOS and Xamarin.Android The app we are building is called Weather App that gets the weather information from a web services when you tap a location on the Maps.
+In this module you will build a native iOS and Android app using Visual Studio, Xamarin.iOS and Xamarin.Android The app you are building is called Weather App that gets the weather information from a web service.

 ## Overview

-What we will learn in this lab?
+What you will learn in this lab?

 - Calling web method to get weather data
 - Code sharing between iOS and Android app